 - Transfer the puree to a container and refrigerate until ready to use.

-I am fine with calling this a puree but you can call this a blackberry coulis if your prefer 🙂
+I am fine with calling this a puree but you can call this a Blackberry coulis if you prefer 🙂

 How to use

 - Blackberry Smoothie.
-I love swirling this blackberry puree into my mango lassi during the summer months.
+I love swirling this blackberry puree into my smoothies during the summer months.
 Really good!

 - I love adding it to my watermelon margaritas for an extra fruity flavor.